 The doctor ( GP or independent doctor) must scrutinise the applicant’s medical records for any history of these.
-These must be the entire records for a first time application, but only the last 5–10 years (depending on individual police department) for a renewal.
+These must be the entire records for a first-time application, but only the last 5–10 years (depending on the individual police department) for a renewal.
 We suggest renewal applicants request 10 years to be absolutely certain and avoid subsequent delays.

 It is now easy to see that we need access to your entire notes to be able to do what is required.
 Our template GP letter, which we provide for you, explains that what they provide must be a full and complete copy of the notes, not just a summary.
 It must include all referral correspondence, copies of old record cards and also any text.

 Computerised records systems mean that this process should be simple, rather than printing out what could be a lengthy set of records.
 However, some systems used by GP practices may only provide a summary.
 This is insufficient for our needs and if this is what you are offered you must ask for full access or alternatively a printed version.

 We, nor any other independent doctor, simply cannot certify your notes without this.
 However, once we have the notes the rest is quite straightforward for you.

 Guns are lethal weapons of course, and our systems to grant a licence must stand up to scrutiny, and comply with public safety rules.
 This way we will all be better equipped to protect our mutual interests.